savaslabs/sumac/README.md

 Use the `--update` option if you'd like to make updates to existing Redmine time entries.
 This is helpful if a user has gone back into Harvest and adjusted wording for Redmine issue descriptions, or time amounts, etc.

+Use the `--slack-notify` flag if you'd like to send notifications to users about potential errors in their time entries.

 ### Redmine and Harvest Authorization

 Fill in your credentials for Harvest and Redmine.
 The user account should have admin privileges to both systems.